tennisvish/CancerGameTheory/README.md

 # How to Cite
 If you use this model or code in your work, please cite:

 Vishnu Prasad.
-(2025). *Spatial evolutionary game theory of tumor-immune interactions predicts heterogeneity and therapy resistance* [Code].
+(2025). *Spatial evolutionary game theory of tumor-immune interactions reveals heterogeneity and therapy resistance dynamics* [Code].
 Zenodo. [https://doi.org/10.5281/zenodo.15568167]
 This project is licensed under the MIT license-see the LICENSE file for details

 # Troubleshooting